 Mammillaria hernandezii Glass & R.C.
 Foster

-Mammillaria hernandezii is a small, globular, usually solitary cactus that grows up to 1 inch (2.5 cm) tall.
-The stem is dark green and up to 1.8 inches (4.5 cm) in diameter, with 17 to 25 radial spines, white in color, and curved backward.
+Mammillaria hernandezii is a small cactus with a spherical, usually solitary stem with 17 to 25 white radial spines curved backward.
+The stem is dark green and grows up to 1.8 inches (4.5 cm) in diameter.
 Flowers are diurnal, red, fuchsia-red to pink-purple (or occasionally white), and up to 1 inch (2.5 cm) in diameter.
 They appear during fall and winter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).